maxwells/bootstrap-tags/README.md

 1. Add case insensitivity flag
 1. Write specs for everything that works so next step is doable
 1. Refactor into constituent parts and/or a framework; the existing code base is difficult to extend
+1. consider how initializing tags with popovers should work -> I don't like the parallel arrays.

 ### License